TdfGomes/forms-auth/README.md

 ## Forms-auth

-This project uses React, GraphQL, ApolloClient, NodeJS, MongoDB and Dokcer Here I want to try different technologies, libraries to learn and share what I had learn during the process
+This project uses React, GraphQL, ApolloClient, NodeJS, MongoDB and Dokcer <br/>
+Whith this project I want to try different technologies, libraries to learn and share what I had learnt during the process

 #### Setup